-OUR ANIMAL WELFARE POLICY
+OUR ANIMAL WELFARE POLICIES

-Our animal welfare policies, key performance indicator graphs and historical welfare outcomes across supply chains are shown below.
+Our animal welfare policies, progress against those policies, and historical welfare outcomes across supply chains are shown and explained below and in our separate KPI document, available as a pdf.
 These results are monitored by our farmers and processors.
 All of this is important to Waitrose & Partners, as we never buy livestock or meat on the open market.
-Instead we only work with farmers we know and trust and who share our values.
+Instead, we only work with farmers we know and trust and who share our values.

-General Information
+General information